jamesaoverton/obo-tutorial/docs/processing-data.md

 ## Converting Relational Data to RDF

 Let's see how to convert our example data from table to triples.
 I like to do this in a few steps.
-The first step just does the basic translation from tables to triples -- row-column-cell to subject-precate-object and nothing more.
+The first step just does the basic translation from tables to triples -- row-column-cell to subject-predicate-object and nothing more.
 These aren't very good triples.
 I call them "raw".
 But the raw triples are easy to work with and transform into better representations using standard linked data tools.
 The second step is to do exactly this, as we'll see in the next section.

 For the raw conversion we'll use some Java code with the [Apache Jena](http://jena.apache.org) library.
 We'll start with [data-after.csv](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-after.csv) and end with [data-raw.ttl](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-raw.ttl) (a Turtle file).

-Turtle is human-readable if we have a good set prefixes to shorten our IRIs into CURIEs.
+Turtle is human-readable if we have a good set prefixes to shorten our IRIs to CURIEs.
 One convenient way to define the prefixes is in another Turtle file: see [prefixes.ttl](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/prefixes.ttl).

 The example code for the conversion is in [TripleConverter.java](https://github.com/jamesaoverton/obo-tutorial/blob/master/code/src/java/obo_tutorial/TripleConverter.java).
 If you follow the instructions in the [code/README.md](https://github.com/jamesaoverton/obo-tutorial/blob/master/code/README.md), you can run it using a command like this: